Partial Identification in Matching Models for the Marriage Market: Empirical application

 We define cohorts by using year of birth and take women to be one year younger.
 For instance, cohort 1940 includes all men born in year 1940 and all women born in year 1941.
 In turn, the sample analogue of $p^{1940}_{y|x}$ is computed by taking the ratio between the number of men of type $x\in \mathcal{X}$ who are born in year 1940 and marry a woman of type $y\in \mathcal{Y}_0$ born in any year, and the number of men of type $x\in \mathcal{X}$ who are born in year 1940.
-Similarly, the sample analogue of $p^{1940}_{x|y}$ is computed by taking the ratio between the number of women of type $y\in \mathcal{Y}$ who are born in year 1941 and marry a man of type $x\in \mathcal{X}_0$ born in any year, and the number of women of type $y\in \mathcal{Y}$ who are born in year 1941.\footnote{We ignore the issue of cohort mixing in order to exactly mimic the data construction process of \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)} so as to make our conclusions as comparable as possible.
-In particular, given that the modal age difference within couples is one year in the data, \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)} concentrate their analysis on couples in which the age difference takes one year.} In what follows, we provide some descriptive analysis using all of the $27$ cohorts between cohort 1940 and $1966$, as in \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)}.
-In our empirical application, we focus on a few representative cohorts, namely cohorts 1940, 1945, 1950, 1955, 1960, and 1966.
+Similarly, the sample analogue of $p^{1940}_{x|y}$ is computed by taking the ratio between the number of women of type $y\in \mathcal{Y}$ who are born in year 1941 and marry a man of type $x\in \mathcal{X}_0$ born in any year, and the number of women of type $y\in \mathcal{Y}$ who are born in year 1941.\footnote{We ignore the issue of cohort mixing to exactly mimic the data construction process of \hyperlink{CSW}{CSW} and make our conclusions as comparable as possible.
+In particular, given that the modal age difference within couples is one year in the data, \hyperlink{CSW}{CSW} concentrate their analysis on couples in which the age difference takes one year.} In what follows, we consider $28$ cohorts, from 1940 to $1967$, as in \hyperlink{CSW}{CSW}.

+Figures \MYref{fig1} and \MYref{fig2} below are similar to Figures 1 and 2 of \hyperlink{CSW}{CSW} and provide some key descriptive facts.
+Figure \MYref{fig1} reveals that the proportion of college educated men increases until 1950, then drops, and finally reverses into an increase around 1960.
+Instead, the proportion of college educated women always increases.
+Moreover, the proportion of college educated women is lower than that of men in 1940, while the opposite is true by 1967.
+These changes imply that the evolution of educational sorting cannot be inferred by simply comparing matching patterns across cohorts.